Liu Yao (warlord): Battle of Yuzhang and death

 At Dantu County, Liu Yao contemplated moving to Kuaiji Commandery (會稽郡; around present-day Shaoxing, Zhejiang) to take shelter.
 However, Xu Shao advised him to go to Yuzhang Commandery (豫章郡; around present-day Nanchang, Jiangxi) instead.
 He explained that Kuaiji Commandery had an abundance of resources so it would come under attack by Sun Ce very soon.
 Yuzhang Commandery, however, shared borders with Yu Province to the north and Jing Province to the west, so it would be more convenient for them to form alliances with other warlords such as Cao Cao and Liu Biao to counter the threat of Yuan Shu.
 Liu Yao heeded Xu Shao's suggestion and travelled to Yuzhang Commandery.

 Liu Yao and his forces reached Pengze County (彭澤縣; east of present-day Hukou County, Jiangxi) and garrisoned there.
 At the time, Zhou Shu (周術), the previous Administrator of Yuzhang Commandery, had died of illness so his office was vacant.
 Liu Biao, the Governor of Jing Province, supported Zhuge Xuan to be the new Administrator, but that became a problem because the Han imperial court had appointed Zhu Hao to succeed Zhou Shu.
 Liu Yao sent a subordinate, Ze Rong, to lead troops to attack Zhuge Xuan and help Zhu Hao.
 Xu Shao cautioned Liu Yao, "Ze Rong doesn't care about how others see him.
-Zhu Wenming (Zhu Hao) is too trusting of people.
+Zhu Wenming (Note: "Wenming" was likely Zhu Hao's courtesy name.) is too trusting of people.
 You should warn him to be wary (of Ze Rong)."
 After driving Zhuge Xuan away, as Xu Shao foresaw, Ze Rong killed Zhu Hao and took control of Yuzhang Commandery.
+(Note: In his Zizhi Tongjian Kaoyi, Sima Guang noted that while the Xiandi Chunqiu recorded that Liu Biao appointed Zhuge Xuan as the Administrator of Yuzhang, and Tao Qian's biography in Fan Ye's Houhanshu recorded that Zhuge Xuan was working for Liu Biao, Zhuge Liang's biography in Sanguozhi recorded that Zhuge Xuan was working for Yuan Shu.
+Sima then reasoned that given Xu Shao's advice to Liu Yao that Liu Yao should submit to Liu Biao, Liu Yao would not have attacked Zhuge Xuan if the latter was working for Liu Biao.
+Thus, Tongjian adopted the account found in Zhuge Liang's biography.)

 Liu Yao led his forces to attack Ze Rong but was driven back.
 He then started recruiting more troops from the surrounding counties and eventually defeated Ze Rong, who fled into the hills and was killed by the Shanyue tribes.
 Liu Yao died of illness in 198 at the age of 42 (by East Asian age reckoning).
+(Note: Per Xu Shao's biography in Houhanshu, he died soon after Sun Ce conquered Wu.
+The Taiping Yulan recorded that Xu died in 195.)